modelica/ModelicaSpecification/RationaleMCP/0031/differences.md

 # Semantical differences between Flat Modelica and Modelica
 This document describes differences between Flat Modelica and Modelica that aren't clear from the differences in the grammars.

+## Top level structure

+The top level structure (see [grammar](grammar.md#Start-rule)) of a Flat Modelica description can have several top level definitions, with a mandatory `model` definition at the end.
+The definitions before the `model` define types.

 ## Unbalanced if-equations
 In Flat Modelica, all branches of an `if`-equation must have the same equation size.
 Absence of an else branch is equivalent to having an empty else branch with equation size 0.